codeanywhere/documentation-old/connections/digitalocean.md

 Click Create and your Droplet will be added into your Codeanywhere account and to your Digital Ocean account!

+### Managing a Droplet

 ![do-droplet-manage](images/do-droplet-manage.png "do-droplet-manage")

-With Codeanywhere, you get SSH access to your Droplet and you can use all the necessary actions:
+With Codeanywhere, you get SSH access to your Droplet and you can use all the necessary actions!
+Also, you can use other actions:
-Turn Off / Start - power off your Droplet at any time and turn it on again, Restart - reboot your Droplet,
+  - Turn Off / Start - power off your Droplet at any time and turn it on again,
+  - Restart - reboot your Droplet,
-Settings - change settings of your Droplet,
+  - Settings - change settings of your Droplet,
-Rename - change Host name,
+  - Rename - change Host name,
-Refresh - refresh Droplet,
+  - Refresh - refresh Droplet,
-Create File - create file directly in a Droplet, just enter name and extension of your file, Create Folder - create folder directly in a Droplet, Upload - simply upload from your local machine into your Droplet, Share - share your Droplet with other users for collaboration, or if you just want them to view your Droplet Remove - remove your Droplet from Codeanyhwere.
+  - Create File - create file directly in a Droplet, just enter name and extension of your file,
+  - Create Folder - create folder directly in a Droplet,
+  - Upload - simply upload from your local machine into your Droplet,
+  - Share - share your Droplet with other users for collaboration, or if you just want them to view your Droplet
+  - Remove - remove your Droplet from Codeanyhwere.
 It will still remain active in your Digital Ocean account.

 You can check these options by right clicking on your new Droplet in Codeanywhere.